-Chattahoochee Valley Community College is committed to this policy of nondiscrimination and complies with nondiscrimination regulations under Title VI and Title VII of the Civil Rights Act of 1964; Title IX Education Amendments of 1972; Sections 503 and 504, Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Chattahoochee Valley Community College is committed to this policy of nondiscrimination and complies with nondiscrimination regulations under Title VI and Title VII of the Civil Rights Act of 1964; Title IX Education Amendments of 1972; Sections 503 and 504, Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as well as all other applicable laws and regulations.

 Title IX regulations specifically prohibit discrimination based on pregnancy or recovery from any pregnancy related medical condition.
 The college approaches students who are pregnant the same as it does students who have temporary medical conditions.
-Faculty acknowledge absences casued by a medical condition, such as childbirth or complications due to pregnancy, as excused absences.
+Faculty acknowledge absences caused by a medical condition, such as childbirth or complications due to pregnancy, as excused absences.
 In addition, pregnant students are not excluded from participation in program or class activities unless such participation is deemed to create risks to fetal health or to an expectant mother.

-Inquiries concerning this policy may be directed to the Student ADA Coordinator, Ms. Vickie Williams, Wilson Hall, 334-241-4803; to the Employee ADA Coordinator, Ms. Debbie Boone, Wallace Hall, 334-291-4927; or to the Title IX Coordinator, Ms. Susan Young, IPAC 214, 334-291-4904.
+Inquiries concerning ADA policies may be directed to the Student ADA Coordinator, Ms. Vickie Williams, Wilson Hall, 334-214-4803 or to the Employee ADA Coordinator, Ms. Debbie Boone, Wallace Hall, 334-291-4927.
+Inquiries related to Title IX policies should be made to the Student Coordinator, Ms. Vickie Williams, Wilson Hall, 334-241-4803 or to the Employee Title IX Coordinator, Ms. Debbie Boone, Wallace Hall, 334-291-4927.
 Additional inquiries can be made directly to the VP/Dean of the College, Dr. David Hodge, Wallace Hall, 334-291-4945.